anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-For the requirements discussion we assume that the domain registrar receiving a certification request as an authenticated object is not the (final) authorization point for this certification request.
-If the domain registrar is the only authorization point and the pledge has a direct connection to it, BRSKI can be used directly.
+For the requirements discussion we assume that the domain registrar receiving a certification request as an authenticated object is not always the (final) authorization point for this certification request. /* stf: Vorschlag den Rest des Absatzes zu loeschen */ If the domain registrar is the only authorization point and the pledge has a direct connection to it, BRSKI can be used directly.
 Note that BRSKI-AE may still be needed in this case, for instance when the pledge prefers a protocol other than EST.